smdesai/SmartStorePerf/README.md

 Through the console screen, insert and query records from smartstore.

 Actions:
-- settings: bring up Settings screen
+- settings: bring up Settings screen.
-- clear soup: to empty the soup
+- clear soup: to empty the soup.
 - +10, +100: to insert 10 or 100 large records.
-The size of records inserted (and the time it took are reported)
+The size of records inserted (and the time it took are reported).
 - Q 1 by 1, Q 10 by 10: to query all records from the soup with a page size of 1 and 10 respectively.
-The number of records founds / expected (and the time it took) are reported.
+The number of records founds / expected (and the time it took) are reported..

 Screen shows ouput for most recent operation first:
-- Blue is for the beginning of a add/query operation
+- Blue is for the beginning of an operation.
-- Green is for the end of a add/query operation
+- Green is for the end of an operation.
-- Red is for window.onerror messages
+- Red is for errors.

 ## Issues discovered
 - Bug in `saveSoupEntryExternally` (see https://github.com/forcedotcom/SalesforceMobileSDK-iOS/pull/2982 for details)